DevOpsNest-sys/DevOps-Roadmap/README.md

 - **[The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win](https://amzn.to/3Z6VSQG)**, Gene Kim, Kevin Behr, George Spafford

-    It is a classic novel about effectiveness and communications.
+    It is a classic novel about effectiveness and communication.
 IT work is like manufacturing plant work, and a system must be established to streamline the workflow.
 One of the best books out there.

 - **[Site Reliability Engineering](https://sre.google/books/)**, Betsy Beyer, Chris Jones, Jennifer Petoff, Niall Richard Murphy